bonlineza/b-lib/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Linter passes (`yarn lint`)
 - [ ] Unit Test pass (`yarn jest`)
 - [ ] I have added at least two useful tests for new component (if applicable)
-- [ ] I have incremented the package version and tagged the last commit of the PR with the same version number example: [0.1.29]

 ## Relevant Issues